 6. Make a fun fund

-Can’t forget to add a fun fund to the budget.
+Can’t forget to add a fun fund to the budget, nowadays you can even do this and keep earning money by using websites like 해외축구.
 We all work hard, and deserve to reap the fruits of our labor.
 Let this be your guilt-free place of happiness and much needed me-time therapy.
 Positive spending habits are key!

 7. Carry cash